fake-useragent/fake-useragent/README.md

 # fake-useragent

-Up-to-date simple useragent faker with real world database
+Up-to-date simple useragent faker with real world database.

 ## Features

-- Data is pre-downloaded from [useragentstring.com](http://useragentstring.com/) and part of the package
+- Data is pre-downloaded from [useragentstring.com](http://useragentstring.com/) and the data is part of the package
 - Retrieves user-agent strings locally
 - Supports Python 3.x
-- _Fallback_ to external resource ([useragentstring.com](http://useragentstring.com/)) + caching
+- _Fallback_ to external resource ([useragentstring.com](http://useragentstring.com/))

 ### Installation